Bohaska/stock-siege/rules.md

 There are three basic methods of purchase:

-- Stating exact number of items you want to purchase
+Stating exact number of items you want to purchase
+:   Buy 100 A Cherry
-- Splitting into ratios (In this case, Cash divided by Total Ratio Number)
+Splitting into ratios (In this case, Cash divided by Total Ratio Number) :   Buy half A Cherry and half B Gold
-- Going All-in on certain item(s) (Not recommended unless certain)
+Going All-in on certain item(s) (Not recommended unless certain) :   Buy A Cherry

 The Standard Deadline of purchase is 48 hours (a.k.a.
 2 Days).
 However, they can be extended or shortened.